AkshayDevkate/promdocumentation/README.md

   To download Java 8 for Linux
   [click Here!](javalinux.pdf)

-  To download Java 8 for Mac User
+  To download Java 8 for MacOS User
   [click Here!](javadownlaod.pdf)

    to download Java for Windows users